-Pacing Materials Prerequisites 1.5 h Place Value Charts II (BLM) • place value for hundredths through thousands • Square Thousandths Grids (BLM) (optional) • using a number line to model numbers
+Pacing Materials Prerequisites 1.5 h • Place Value Charts II (BLM) • place value for hundredths through thousands • Square Thousandths Grids (BLM) (optional) • using a number line to model numbers

-• The thousandths column is immediately to the right of the hundredths column on a place value chart.
-For example, 0.123 can be read as "one hundred twenty-three thousandths" or as "one tenth and twenty- • There is symmetry in the place value chart - the thousandths place is three places to the right of the three thousandths" or as "twelve hundredths and three thousandths." ones place.
+The thousandths column is immediately to the right f the hundredths column on a place value chart.
+There is symmetry in the place value chart - the iousandths place is three places to the right of the For example, 0.123 can be read as "one hundred twenty-three thousandths" or as "one tenth and twenty- three thousandths" or as "twelve hundredths and three thousandths." ones place.
 This is the same number of places that the thousands place is to the left of the ones place. • Decimal numbers can be placed on a number line by focusing first on the tenths digit, then on the • Decimal numbers can be read in more than one way, hundredths digit, and finally on the thousandths digit. just like whole numbers can.
 For example, 0.235 is between 0.2 and 0.3, between 0.23 and 0.24, and between 0.234 and 0.236.